National Survey of Family Growth (NSFG)

 Subsetting

-Restrict the survey design to ever cohabited:
+Restrict the survey design to Ever Cohabited with a Non-Marital Male Partner:

 Calculate the mean (average) of this subset: